memidhun/E-Commerce-Website/README.md

 ## Deployment

-This application can be deployed using various deployment platforms like Heroku or AWS Elastic Beanstalk.
-You need to create a new app on the respective platform.
+This application can be deployed using Firebase
+1. Install the Firebase CLI by running `npm install -g firebase-tools`.
+2. Login to your Firebase account using `firebase login`.
+3. Navigate to the project directory.
+4. Run `firebase init` to initialize a Firebase project (select Hosting).
+5. Follow the prompts to set up your Firebase project.
+6. Deploy the application using `firebase deploy`.
+7. Your deployed site will be available at the provided Firebase Hosting URL.

+Note : *Sorry our backend part is not done yet!🥲 We are still working on it*